Table of Contents

 • 8.Various miscellaneous items

-FAQs about taking a trip to Florida:
+FAQs about taking a trip to Florida

-The best time to go to Florida is November through May, because there is a much lower chance of rain and more comfortable temperatures.
-The worst time to visit Florida is during the peak rainy season months of August through October.
+While this is subjective and dependent on your personal travel expectations, the best time to go to Florida is arguably November through May.
+This is because there is a much lower chance of rain and more comfortable temperatures.
+The crowds have thinned out which means the average prices can be lower.

-• 3.
+• 2.
 What are some good beach reads?

 • 4.
 Is there anything special I should bring when going to the beach with kids?